-- Digestive upsets – Puppies are prone to having digestive problems, such as vomiting and diarrhea.
-He might still be bouncing around and acting normal, but vomiting and diarrhea are never normal and can lead to rapid dehydration.
+- Digestive upsets.
+Puppies are prone to having digestive problems, such as vomiting and diarrhea.
+Puppy might still be bouncing around and acting normal, but vomiting and diarrhea are never normal and can lead to rapid dehydration.

-- Licking, scratching or nibbling – Some puppies scratch a lot when they first have a collar put on, but this should not last for long.
+- Licking, scratching or nibbling.
+Some puppies scratch a lot when they first have a collar put on, but this should not last long.
 Licking, scratching or nibbling any other areas of the body are all signs that your puppy’s skin is itchy or sore.

-- Ataxia – Also known as dizziness or wobbliness, ataxia can be a serious symptom.
-If your puppy looks drunk, it is important that you take him to your vet immediately.
+- Ataxia.
+Also known as dizziness or wobbliness, ataxia can be a serious symptom.
+If your puppy looks drunk, you must take him to your vet immediately.

 A puppy can get sick from a huge variety of problems.
-There are many diseases that any age dog can contract, but also plenty of which only puppies develop.
+There are many diseases that any age dog can contract and plenty of which only puppies develop.
 There are three categories of problems which a puppy may develop that will require veterinary treatment: